starriebird/portfolio2017/web.md

 <h3>Frank Batten School of Leadership & Public Policy, University of Virginia</h3>

 Since March 2019 I served on committee meetings with internal stakeholders and vendors to help determine requirements, give feedback on design, help with process, search engine optimization and general guidance on development.
-I helped with the launch of the website and currently manage both training of web editors, make content and design updates, and manage external vendors for further custom development.
+I helped with the launch of the website and currently manage the training of web editors, content and design updates, and external vendors for further custom development.

 Visit the website: <a href="http://batten.virginia.edu">Frank Batten School of Leadership and Public Policy, UVA</a>